New Findings on Insomnia: Is This at the Root?

 - Migraines and cluster headaches

 Researchers have found that gut disorders may be occult, or hidden.
-This means that clinically and in the doctor’s office, a physician will see little to no signs of gut distress.
-(15)(16) Insomnia may be your only clue that you have a food allergy.
+This means that clinically and in the doctor’s office, a physician will see little to no signs of gut distress.17,18 Insomnia may be your only clue that you have a food allergy.

 How to Get a Good Night’s Rest

-In fact, sleep medication is notoriously unhelpful—possibly giving immediate short-term relief but almost always with long-term consequences, such as drug dependence or memory loss.
-(18)
+In fact, sleep medication is notoriously unhelpful — possibly giving immediate short-term relief but almost always with long-term consequences, such as drug dependence or memory loss.20

 If you suspect that a food allergy may be at the root of your insomnia, it is essential to first address the food allergy.
-Unfortunately, according to NIAID, there is no test to diagnose delayed-onset (or non-IgE-mediated) food allergies.
+Unfortunately, according to the NIAID, there is no test to diagnose delayed-onset (or non-IgE-mediated) food allergies.
 Skin prick tests and blood tests are not reliable.
-Only invasive procedures—such as endoscopy and biopsy—can confirm a food allergy.
+Only invasive procedures — such as endoscopy and biopsy — can confirm a food allergy.

-NIAID suggests an elimination diet—beginning with common allergens—to treat food allergies.
+The NIAID suggests an elimination diet — beginning with common allergens — to treat food allergies.
 This means that if you have insomnia and think a food allergy may be the cause, the Body Ecology Diet may assist you in ruling out the common allergenic foods and cross-reactive foods.
+In 2016, some seaweed, a staple of the Asian diet that can also be found in Body Ecology’s Ocean Plant Extract, was found to have food allergy-fighting benefits.21

 Rebalancing the inner ecosystem is at the core of the Body Ecology Diet.
 Beneficial bacteria and yeast have been shown to reduce the inflammation of the intestinal wall.
-Fermented vegetables and probiotic beverages with every meal are a convenient way to get high-potency probiotics into your digestive tract.
+Taking an immune-boosting and gut-strengthening probiotic at every meal is a convenient way to get high-potency probiotics into your digestive tract.
+Along with nourishing the gut, eating well, and staying active, cultivating a daily meditation practice may also help.
+In 2009, researchers from Northwestern Memorial Hospital who examined 11 healthy insomniacs from ages 25 to 45 found that meditation may be an effective behavioral treatment option for the chronic sleep disorder.22

 What To Remember Most About This Article: